![]() |

 adding a protection to the indicators on the keyboard panel.

-If we trace back in the history of electronic flight computers we discover: The Commodore N-60, the Heathkit OCW-1401 and this navtronic 16.
-All were introduced around the year 1978, two years before the Jeppesen Sanderson avstar based on a Texas Instruments TI-35 appeared.
+If we trace back in the history of electronic flight computers we discover: The Commodore N 60, the Heathkit OCW-1401 and this navtronic 16.
+All were introduced between 1976 and 1978, more than two years before the Jeppesen Sanderson avstar based on a Texas Instruments TI-35 appeared.

-In the year 1983 Specialized Electronics Corporation (SEC) developed with the Navigator and Explorer enhanced flight computers.
+In 1983 Specialized Electronics Corporation (SEC) developed with the two Navigator and Explorer enhanced flight computers.

 If you have additions to the above article please email: joerg@datamath.org.